nataliemcmann/aws-sdk-v3-upload/README.md

 ## Single Upload Form

-For a simple, single file upload, you can do what many multer tutorials suggest and use the HTML form and input tags to create a file upload field:
+For a simple, single file upload, use the HTML form and input tags to create a file upload field:

 ```html
     <form encType='multipart/form-data'>